CAN you Green your Textile Choices?

 The National Upholstery Association is working to improve education, opportunities, and build awareness, initiate change, sustainability initiatives for greener upholstery choices.
 You can join or sign up for their mailing list here.
 If you’re a member you can watch Patty’s webinar (4/14/20), which has been summarized (with some omissions) in this post.

-Join NaturalUpholstery.com’s mailing list to receive our monthly newsletter featuring news from the upholstery community, plus tips, creative inspiration, and resources for making.
+Join NaturalUpholstery.com’s mailing list to receive our newsletter featuring stories from the upholstery community, plus tips, creative inspiration, and resources.